Ulster Volunteer Force: Violence escalates

 By 1969, the Catholic civil rights movement had escalated its protest campaign, and O'Neill had promised them some concessions.
 In March and April that year, UVF and UPV members bombed water and electricity installations in Northern Ireland, blaming them on the dormant IRA and elements of the civil rights movement.
 Some of them left much of Belfast without power and water.
 The loyalists "intended to force a crisis which would so undermine confidence in O'Neill's ability to maintain law and order that he would be obliged to resign".
 There were bombings on 30 March, 4 April, 20 April, 24 April and 26 April.
-All were widely blamed on the IRA, and British soldiers were sent to guard installations.
+All were widely blamed on the IRA, and British troops were sent to guard installations.
 Unionist support for O'Neill waned, and on 28 April he resigned as Prime Minister.

 On 12 August 1969, the "Battle of the Bogside" began in Derry.
 This was a large, three-day riot between Irish nationalists and the Royal Ulster Constabulary (RUC).
 In response to events in Derry, nationalists held protests throughout Northern Ireland, some of which became violent.
 In Belfast, loyalists responded by attacking nationalist districts.
 Eight people were shot dead and hundreds were injured.
 Scores of houses and businesses were burnt out, most of them owned by Catholics.
-The British Army were deployed on the streets of Northern Ireland.
-The Irish Army set up field hospitals near the border.
+In response, the British Army was deployed on the streets of Northern Ireland and Irish Army units set up field hospitals near the border.
 Thousands of families, mostly Catholics, were forced to flee their homes and refugee camps were set up in the Republic of Ireland.

 On 12 October, a loyalist protest in the Shankill became violent.
 During the riot, UVF members shot dead RUC officer Victor Arbuckle.
 He was the first RUC officer to be killed during the Troubles.

 The UVF had launched its first attack in the Republic of Ireland on 5 August 1969, when it bombed the RTÉ Television Centre in Dublin.
 There were further attacks in the Republic between October and December 1969.
 In October, UVF and UPV member Thomas McDowell was killed by the bomb he was planting at Ballyshannon power station.
 The UVF stated that the attempted attack was a protest against the Irish Army units "still massed on the border in County Donegal".
 In December, the UVF detonated a car bomb near the Garda central detective bureau and telephone exchange headquarters in Dublin.